 My son really, really wanted to go down the waterslide and his cousins offered to go with him.
 I took him down there and the slide looked awesome, but too intense for a 2.5 year-old.
 Maybe he’d be ready in a year or two.
 But my nieces and nephews all went down the slide and had the time of their lives!
 They are all very experience swimmers and they were able to try going down on their tummies and backwards!
 I held my son while we watched his cousins fly down the slides and he was giddy just watching them!

 Then, he said he wanted to go back into the water.
-My husband was already back out there snorkeling so I shouted for him to meet me at the back of the boat so he could grab a floatation device.
+My husband was already back out there snorkeling.
+I shouted for him to meet me at the back of the boat so he could grab a flotation device.
 Our son swam/floated for awhile before he was all done and wanted to head back up.
 It was good timing because we only had about 15 minutes of snorkel time left before everyone came back on board and we headed back to the harbor.
 On the ride back, we were offered chocolate chip cookies that were also very tasty!

 After about 5 minutes in the car, our toddler was passed out and stayed asleep for quite some time!
 When he woke up, he kept going on and on about the boat ride and swimming and watching his cousins on the slide.
 This was a great adventure for our whole family!